Lukáš Plank

 Lukáš Plank (born 1951) is a Slovak medical researcher, pathologist, and author.

 Career

 He studied medicine at, and is currently a professor of pathology at the Jessenius School of Medicine in Martin which is a part of the Comenius University in Bratislava.
-He is also the head of the department of Pathology at the Martin University Hospital.
+He was also the head of the department of Pathology at the Martin University Hospital.
 He is the former chairman of the Slovak Scientific Council (Vedecka Rada).

 He has written numerous journal articles, authored four textbooks for students and has a record number of citations in the literature.
 He is considered a leading expert in the fields of oncopathology and hematopathology.
 His research has made notable contributions regarding the current understanding of certain types of cancers.
 In November 2011 he was awarded the Mayors' Award by the city of Martin for achievements and significant results in scientific research and medicine.